SFarida/abijanais/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for providing me with the necessary resources.
-Also, I will like to give credit to  Cindy Shin the author of the original design I used.
+Also, I will like to give credit to  [Cindy Shin in Behance](https://www.behance.net/adagio07) the author of the original design I used.
 Not forgetting Freepik for the pictures, Wikipedia and norwalk.edu blog on kitchen hierarchy career for the content.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>